motherduckdb/metabase_duckdb_driver/README.md

 ### Installing the driver

 Metabase automatically loads the DuckDB driver if it finds the JAR in the plugins directory at startup.
-So, you just need to download the JAR and put it in the plugins directory.
-Below are some examples of where the plugins directory can be located.
+Download the JAR and place it in the plugins directory.
+Examples:

-**Standard installation:**
+Standard installation:

 ```bash
 # Example directory structure with DuckDB driver